cocos-creator/docs-3d-deprecated/en/editor/extension/contributions-messages.md

 ## Define broadcast message

 When developing an extension, you need to send some notifications to other extension after completing an action.
-If these notifications also need to be displayed on the **Message List** panel, you can define the message like this:：
+If these notifications also need to be displayed on the **Developer -> Message List** panel, you can define the message like this:：

 ```json5
 {